skynet-im/skynet/protocol.md

 Many other scenarios are realized with a _group channel_.
 This kind of channel is not limited to classical groups, but is also used for sharing profile related data.
 The key of a group channel is exchanged via the direct channel between the group admin and each member.

 ##### Dependencies #####
 In order to manage key changes and being able to delete messages when they're not needed anymore, messages can have dependencies to multiple messages on the same or a different channel.
 Encrypted messages with `MessageFlags.Loopback` must reference one `0x15 PasswordUpdate`, messages in direct channels must reference one `0x1B DirectChannelUpdate` and messages in group channels must reference one `0x1E GroupChannelUpdate`.
 A special case is the key change of a group channel, which has one dependency per account.
-Additionally, this message needs _MessageFlags.NoSenderSync_ to indicate that it's not synchronised across the sender's devices.
+Additionally, this message needs _MessageFlags.NoSenderSync_ to indicate that it's not synchronized across the sender's devices.

 ##### Profile data #####
 Profile data can either be shared publicly via the account's account data channel with _MessageFlags.Unencrypted_ or via a profile data channel, which technically inherit from the group channel.
 To manage permissions, multiple profile data channels containing different members can be created.
 The account data channel is unique per account and managed by the server.

 ### User files ###
 The files attached to media messages are encrypted using `AES-GCM-256` and then uploaded to file transfer servers over HTTPS (see [features.md](features.md)).
 Authenticated clients can always upload files, and get an Int64 `FileId` from the server.
 The owner of a file is allowed to reference it in a message.
-After that, all users in the same channel channel are allowed to reference it in other channels.
+After that, all users in the same channel are allowed to reference it in other channels.
 This saves a lot of bandwidth when files are forwarded.
+Clients are encouraged to search for an identical file before uploading as users might want to share the same file at different times to different users.

-When a message is referenced for the first time in a channel and the sender is allowed to use it, this channel is granted permission to share it again.
+When a file is referenced for the first time in a channel, all of its members are granted permission to share the file.
 Files without any permissions are deleted by the garbage collector after a certain time.
-When a message is deleted in a channel that does not hold any other references to this file, the channel looses its permission.
-When the file has no more permissions, it's instantly deleted by the garbage collector.
+When the last message referencing a file is deleted in a channel, the channel members lose their permission to share this file.
+Once a file that was previously referenced is not accessible to any users anymore, it is instantly deleted by the garbage collector.
 If a client attempts to reference a file that does not exist or that it has no permission for, the client will know this from the status code in the `ChannelMessageResponse` packet.

 ### Cryptography ###